isomerpages/sciencecentre-emag/pages/Christmas Science.md

 principles appear across culinary traditions, albeit in interesting ways: they concluded Southeast Asian food, for example, <a href="http://arxiv.org/abs/1704.03330" rel="noopener noreferrer nofollow" target="_blank">“avoids food-pairing and follows food-bridging.”&nbsp;</a>
 </p>
-<p>If you want to experiment with some novel new Christmas menus, try looking
+<p>If you want to experiment with some novel new Christmas menus, try exploring
+this <a href="https://www.nature.com/articles/s41598-020-79422-8" rel="noopener nofollow" target="_blank">flavour graph</a> to
-for ingredients that share chemical profiles, or a third ingredient that could merge unusual flavours (watch this <em><a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">New Scientist </a></em>
+look for ingredients that share chemical profiles, or a third ingredient that could merge unusual flavours (watch this <em><a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">New Scientist </a></em>
 <a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">experimental</a><em><a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank"> </a></em>
 <a href="https://www.newscientist.com/article/mg26034692-300-how-to-use-flavour-bridging-to-cook-a-bizarre-but-tasty-holiday-meal/" rel="noopener noreferrer nofollow" target="_blank">Christmas dinner</a>&nbsp;for inspiration).</p>
 <p>You can also concoct some science yourself with these festive <a href="https://www.sciencefocus.com/science/improve-christmas-cocktails-science" rel="noopener noreferrer nofollow" target="_blank">cocktail recipes</a> from<em> BBC Science Focus</em> that